NAWM

 Platte Basin Timelapse (Lincoln, Nebraska): Since 2011 PBT has used film and multimedia to bring the stories of our nation’s waterways to a wider audience.
 Known for their timelapse nature photography and keen understanding of river systems and watersheds, PBT stands ready to lend their expertise to whichever watery habitat we choose to film.

-If you would like to contribute to this project and help us reach our fundraising goal of $500k, please:
+If you would like to donate to this effort and help us reach our fundraising goal of $500k for 2025, please click the button to the right. |

 Publications